hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 3. **Learning Target Assessments (LTAs).** Short quizzes on one of the 11 Learning Targets in the course.
 Each is graded *Satisfactory* or *Progressing* on the basis of correctness and completeness.
 4. **Participation Credits.** Taking part in student response polls in class.
 5. **Connections & Synthesis.** Take-home assignments that explore organic chemistry applications involving real life examples from the lab and beyond. *Connections* are graded *Satisfactory*, *Progresing*, or *Incomplete* on correctness, clarity, and completeness.
 6. **Final Exam.** This exam measures retention of knowledge and skills you learned throughout the semester.
 The exam is comprehensive (all the material covered throughout the semester) and is composed of 70 multiple choice questions designed by experts from the American Chemical Society.
-Final exam will be on **Monday, July 15th 09:00--11:00 AM**.
+Final exam will be on **Thursday, December 19th 05:45--07:45 PM**.

 ## Pre-class readings and diagnostics